-Figure 20.34 shows an ECG of the lead II potential and a graph of the corresponding arterial blood pressure.
+Figure 20.31 shows an ECG of the lead II potential and a graph of the corresponding arterial blood pressure.
 The major features are labeled P, Q, R, S, and T. The P wave is generated by the depolarization and contraction of the atria as they pump blood into the ventricles.
 The QRS complex is created by the depolarization of the ventricles as they pump blood to the lungs and body.
 Since the shape of the heart and the path of the depolarization wave are not simple, the QRS complex has this typical shape and time span.
-The lead II QRS signal also masks the repolarization of the atria, which occur at the same time.
-Finally, the T wave is generated by the repolarization of the ventricles and is followed by the next P wave in the next heartbeat.
+The lead II QRS signal also masks the repolarization of the ventricles and is followed by the next P wave in the next heartbeat.
 Arterial blood pressure varies with each part of the heartbeat, with systolic (maximum) pressure occurring closely after the QRS complex, which signals contraction of the ventricles.

-Figure 20.34 A lead II ECG with corresponding arterial blood pressure.
+FIGURE 20.31 A lead II ECG with corresponding arterial blood pressure.
 The QRS complex is created by the depolarization and contraction of the ventricles and is followed shortly by the maximum or systolic blood pressure.
 See text for further description.

 Taken together, the 12 leads of a state-of-the-art ECG can yield a wealth of information about the heart.
 For example, regions of damaged heart tissue, called infarcts, reflect electrical waves and are apparent in one or more lead potentials.
 Subtle changes due to slight or gradual damage to the heart are most readily detected by comparing a recent ECG to an older one.
 This is particularly the case since individual heart shape, size, and orientation can cause variations in ECGs from one individual to another.
-ECG technology has advanced to the point where a portable ECG monitor with a liquid crystal instant display and a printer can be carried to patients' homes or used in emergency vehicles.
-See Figure 20.35.
+ECG technology has advanced to the point where a portable ECG monitor can be incorporated into wearable devices and other small objects.
+See Figure 20.32.